venkateshk111/aws-sap-c02/README.md

 - ### AWS Elastic Beanstalk
 - ### AWS Fargate
 - ### AWS Lambda
+    - **Lambda function aliases** allow you to **create a pointer to a specific function version**.
+        - The **alias can then be used by the client application instead of a specific function version ARN**.
+When a new version is ready, you can update the alias to point to the new version without changing the client application, minimizing disruptions to users.
+        - This approach reduces operational overhead by decoupling the client application from specific function versions.
+- ### AWS Outposts
 - ### Amazon Lightsail
 - ### AWS Outposts
 - ### AWS Wavelength